u-boot/u-boot/doc/develop/uefi/fwu_updates.rst

 the actual updates of the updatable firmware images.

-The bookkeeping of the updatable images is done through a structure called metadata.
+The bookkeeping of the updatable images is done through a structure called FWU metadata.
 Currently, the FWU metadata supports identification of images based on image GUIDs stored on a GPT partitioned storage media.
-There are plans to extend the metadata structure for non GPT partitioned devices as well.
+If the firmware images are stored on the flash device which has no GPT, the platform driver can provide the image identification feature.

 Accessing the FWU metadata is done through generic API's which are defined in a driver which complies with the u-boot's driver model.
 A